exakat/exakat-docs/Reference/Rules/Structures/JsonWithOption.rst

   `json_decode() <https://www.php.net/json_decode>`_ returns objects by default, unless the second argument is set to ``TRUE`` or ``JSON_OBJECT_AS_ARRAY``.
 Then, it returns arrays.

 Avoid casting the returned value from `json_decode() <https://www.php.net/json_decode>`_, and use the second argument to directly set the correct type.
+Note that all objects will be turned into arrays, recursively.
+If you're expecting an array of objects, don't use the ``JSON_OBJECT_AS_ARRAY`` constant, and change your JSON code.

+Note that ``JSON_OBJECT_AS_ARRAY`` is the only constant : there is no defined constant to explicitly ask for an object as returned value.

 .. code-block:: php